How to Be a Wedding Usher

 Ask the couple what’s expected of you

-The responsibilities of ushers will be different for each wedding.
+The responsibilities of the ushers will be different for each wedding.
 In some cases, you might be expected to play a big part, aligned with the best man, while in others, it could just be a formal title as the couple want you to play a special part in their day.
-So before you get started it’s advisable to catch up with the couple to ask what your responsibilities will be on the day, and about any events they expect you to attend leading up to it – such as the rehearsal and any last-minute suit fittings.
+So before you get started it’s advisable to catch up with the couple to ask what your responsibilities will be on the day, and about any events, they expect you to attend leading up to it – such as the rehearsal and any last-minute suit fittings.

-Go a suit fitting
+Go to a suit fitting